seanpharris/CryptoAnalysisPipe/README.md

 5. In the "Label" text field - type "API_KEY"
 6. In the "Value" text field - copy and paste your API key from RapidAPI
 7. Click "Save"
+8. Below "Save" click "Copy-clipboard"
+9. Click "Done"
+10. Paste into a new cell towards the top of your notebook
+It should looks something like:

+from kaggle_secrets import UserSecretsClient
+user_secrets = UserSecretsClient()
+secret_value_0 = user_secrets.get_secret("API_KEY")

 - - - -
 ### Pipe Process
 * The input file "currency-list.csv" is used to put together the DataFrame dictionary